 With that said, there are a few rules of thumb that we use to analyze whether or not a VPN’s speeds are up to par.

-Generally, a nearby server at an off-peak time should return speeds within 10% of your baseline speeds, while distant servers in developed countries may reduce speeds by around 50% but still perform well enough to handle tasks like streaming video and torrenting.
-We give more leeway to servers in less-developed regions like Southeast Asia and Africa since infrastructures in those areas are not as robust as those in North America and Europe, but ideally they’ll still deliver speeds of around 5-10Mbps – far from speedy but sufficient for web browsing and downloading small files.
+Generally, a nearby server at an off-peak time should return speeds within 10% of your baseline speeds.
+In comparison, distant servers in developed countries may reduce speeds by around 50% but still perform well enough to handle tasks like streaming video and torrenting.
+We give more leeway to servers in less-developed regions like Southeast Asia and Africa since infrastructures in those areas are not as robust as those in North America and Europe, but ideally, they’ll still deliver speeds of around 5-10Mbps – far from speedy but sufficient for web browsing and downloading small files.

 IPVanish meets these standards with ease.
 If you’re in western Europe or North America and choose a nearby server, you’re not likely to see much of a drop, if any, and you may even see a speed increase if your ISP engages in throttling; with a base connection speed of 80Mbps, you can expect speeds of 75Mbps or more with IPVanish.